hiimvikash/reactjs/README.md

   - One common use case of useRef is to reference DOM elements directly within functional components.
   - You can attach a ref attribute to a JSX element and assign it the result of useRef.
 This allows you to manipulate the DOM element programmatically.

-- Initial Value:

-  - When creating a useRef variable, you can provide an initial value as an argument to useRef(initialValue).
-  - The initial value can be any JavaScript value, such as null, undefined, an object, or a primitive value.

-- Accessing DOM Elements:

-  - After attaching a ref attribute to a JSX element, you can access the underlying DOM element using the current property of the useRef object.
-  - For example, ref.current provides access to the DOM node associated with the ref.

-- Persisting Values:

-  - useRef can also be used to persist values across renders without causing re-renders.
-  - Since changing the value of a useRef variable doesn't trigger a re-render, it's suitable for storing values that don't need to be part of the component state.

-- Side Effects:

-  - useRef is often used to store references to values or objects that should not trigger re-renders but may be used for side effects or imperative code, like error handling of forms input.

 - Use Cases:

   - Accessing and manipulating DOM elements imperatively.